 Section 9.
 Seven Regions; Composition.
 The Davidson County Regions shall consist of the North Region, North Central Region, East Region, Southeast Region, South Central Region, South Region, and the West Region.
 The Executive Committee shall assign council districts within each of the regions and shall be authorized to reassign council districts as they deem appropriate.

 Election of Executive Committee

 Section 2.
 Length of Term.
-The Executive Committee and Council-manic District Chairmen shall serve two-year terms, until their successors are duly elected at the following County Reorganization.
+The Executive Committee and District Chairmen shall serve two-year terms, and until their successors are duly elected at the following County Reorganization.

 Section 1.
 Schedule of Meetings.
 The Executive Committee shall set its meeting schedule.
 It shall meet at least quarterly, and shall meet monthly during election years.

 Section 2.
 Special Meetings.
 Special meetings of the Executive Committee may be called by the Chairman at his discretion.
 A special meeting of the Executive Committee shall be called upon the written request of ten (10) members of the Executive Committee.
 The purpose of the meeting shall be stated in the call, which shall be sent to all Executive Committee members with at least five (5) business days’ notice.

 Section 3.
 Governance of Meetings.
 Meetings of the Executive Committee shall be conducted according to the most current edition of Robert’s Newly Revised Rules of Order.